Majority Rule/Minority Rights: Essential Principles

 The Persistence of Discrimination

-In Europe, minority Muslim communities from former colonies in northern Africa, the Middle East, and Southwest Asia have struggled against pervasive discrimination and the denial of equal opportunities in education, jobs, and housing.
-In India, the "untouchables," or harijan, have only recently gained rights to enter the mainstream of society.
-Majority indigenous groups in Bolivia and several other Latin American countries have long been treated as "the minority" for most of their countries' constitutional histories (see Country Studies of Bolivia and Guatemala).
+In Europe, minority Muslim communities from former colonies in northern Africa, the Middle East, and Southwest Asia have struggled against pervasive discrimination and the denial of equal opportunities in education, jobs, and housing (see, for example, Country Study of France).
+Majority indigenous groups in several other Latin American countries have long been treated as “the minority” for most of their countries' constitutional histories (see Country Studies of Bolivia and Guatemala).
 Indeed, the issues of minorities seeking greater freedom, equality, autonomy, and protection against discrimination and unequal treatment remain at the heart of politics, protest and conflict in many parts of the world.
-Usually they are being addressed through nonviolent protests, legislation, the courts, protection of native lands, education, and other efforts granting regional autonomy or specific rights and privileges.
+Usually they are addressed through nonviolent means such as elections, protests, legislation, the courts, protection of native lands, education, and other efforts granting regional autonomy or specific rights and privileges.
 In some cases minorities have taken up arms to achieve their goals, but this strategy is usually less successful.

-Nor do these conventions address a difficult political issue posed by democracy: assimilation versus separation.
+Minority rights in general often pose a difficult political choice within a democracy: assimilation versus separation.
 While assimilation of a minority into the broader society offers a minority greater opportunities and political influence, it does so often at the expense of minority cultures, beliefs, and practices.
 On the other hand, preserving cultures, beliefs, and practices by insulating the minority reduces its influence within the majority political culture.
 Often, there is a spiraling effect as insular minority communities face discrimination and lack of economic opportunity, which reinforces a sense of social alienation, especially among the young.
 It is not an easy balance (see, for example, Netherlands Country Study in this section).

 The Democratic Ideal

 On a practical level, the application of majority rule and minority rights relies on a set of rules agreed to by everyone in a political community.
 How are majorities determined?
 What are the limits of debate and speech?
 How can members in a community propose a motion or law?
 Should a minority be allowed to prevent the majority's will?
 How can minority groups be guaranteed political and social representation within a democratic framework?
 There is no one answer to these (and many other) questions and they have been answered differently in many democracies.
-But for those countries that follow an Anglo-Saxon tradition, one of the basic guides for democracy is Robert's Rules of Order, the standard guide for running parliamentary and other meetings and discussions (see link in Resources), offers a concise statement of the democratic ideal:
+But for those countries that follow an Anglo-Saxon tradition, Robert's Rules of Order, the standard guide for running parliamentary and other meetings and discussions (see link in Resources), offers a concise statement of the democratic ideal: